-My Verdict – Is The Easy Cash Club a Scam?
+Is Easy Cash Club a Scam?

 Well I appreciate that you do actually get access to “something” in return for your money when you buy into the Easy Cash Club, however in my opinion it’s extremely misleading & what you do get isn’t really what you were sold… So for that reason I am going to say that yes, I personally believe the Easy Cash Club system is a scam.